-- Students who gain Permanent Residency status: The Medicine policy is that all full fee paying International students (FFPOS) who obtain permanent resident status (PR) after entry to the MBBS degree program remain as full fee paying students.
+- Students who gain Permanent Residency (PR) status: The Medicine policy is that all full fee paying International students (FFPOS) who obtain PR status after entry to the MBBS degree program remain as full fee paying students.
 All students who obtain PR status are, however, guaranteed an intern place.

 Please note the following:

 - It is strongly recommended that you have a laptop/computer and a current driver's licence.
 There will also be a need to travel around Tasmania for placements.